whslearning/japanese-crafter/README.md

-# Example of a ru-verb
+# Example of a u-verb

 | Form | Japanese | Romaji | Rule of Conjugation | Usage / Function |
 |---|---|---|---|---|